MicrosoftDocs/WSL/WSL/tutorials/wsl-database.md

 - `sudo service mongodb start`  to start running your database.
 - `sudo service mongodb stop` to stop running your database.

-> [!NOTE]
+> [!WARNING]
-> You might see the command `sudo systemctl status mongodb` used in tutorials or articles.
+> MongoDB uses the operating system's built-in init system.
+You might see the command `sudo systemctl status mongodb` used in tutorials or articles.
 In order to remain lightweight, WSL does not include `systemd` (a service management system in Linux).
 Instead, it uses SysVinit to start services on your machine.
 You shouldn't notice a difference, but if a tutorial recommends using `sudo systemctl`, instead use: `sudo /etc/init.d/`.
 For example, `sudo systemctl status mongodb`, for WSL would be `sudo /etc/inid.d/mongodb status` ...or you can also use `sudo service mongodb status`.

 To run your Mongo database in a local server: